Automated Test Validators for Flaky Cyber-Physical System Simulators: Approach and Evaluation: Test Validators for Signal-based CPS

 In this section, we adapt Definition~\ref{def:testoracle} to signal-based CPS.
-While Definition~\ref{def:testoracle} provides a notion of assertion-based test oracles for discrete-input CPS, signal-based CPS require a formulation that accounts for inputs expressed as signals -- that is, functions over time.
-In this section, we present a running example to demonstrate assertion-based test oracles for CPS with signal inputs.
-We then explain how assertions are specified over these signals and characterize the expressiveness of such assertions in capturing signal properties.
+While Definition~\ref{def:testoracle} defines assertion-based test validators for discrete-input CPS, signal-based systems require a formulation that accounts for inputs represented as signals.
+In the following, we introduce a running example to illustrate assertion-based test validators for such systems, explain how assertions are specified over signals, and discuss the expressiveness of these assertions in capturing signal properties.